roc-lang/roc/TUTORIAL.md

     provides main to pf
 ```

 This is known as a *module header*.
-As eluded to earlier, every `.roc` file is a *module*, and there
-are different types of modules.
 We know this particular one is an *application module*
 (or *app module* for short) because it begins with the `app` keyword.
+Every Roc program has one app module.

 The line `app "hello"` states that this module defines a Roc application, and
 that building this application should produce an executable named `hello`.
 This